 Visitors should also seek out the 6th century inscribed stone on a ledge by the 13th century chancel arch, which bears a much battered Latin inscription and eroded Ogham strokes.
 The Latin reads ‘Hic Jacet Barrivend filius Vendvbary’ – ‘Here lies Barrivend, son of Vendvbari.

-St Odoceus also retains an elaborately carved oak altar of 1882 by local stonemason Owen Williams.
+St Oudoceus also retains an elaborately carved oak altar of 1882 by local stonemason Owen Williams.
 Study it carefully and you will find his inclusion of vine-wrapped tracery, a lamb carrying the shepherd’s crook, doves bearing olive branches, carved angels and an assortment of flowers – lily of the valley, rose of sharon and a passion flower.

 The 1882 Restoration and Fundraising Bazaar